• Get the best quotes, fast!

 Can government grants reduce new boiler costs?

 There are other ways to save money on a new heating system, though, such as through government grants like the Boiler Upgrade Scheme (BUS) or the ECO4.
-If you are eligible, you may receive funding of up to £5,000 through the BUS to support the installation of a biomass boiler.
+Take a closer look below.

 The ECO4 scheme also enables those on low incomes (who meet the right criteria) to access free energy efficiency upgrades to their homes via local authorities or directly from large energy suppliers.
 This can include a free boiler replacement for pensioners, or boiler repairs.